ShiShuMo/TEGAH/README.md

 This is the source code of paper "Text-Enhanced Graph Attention Hashing for Cross-Modal Retrieval".

-TWe have uploaded the complete source code and the generated hash codes to the repository for testing.
+We have uploaded the complete source code and the generated hash codes to the repository for testing.
 The test.zip archive contains the test scripts we provided for evaluation purposes..

 ### 2. Requirements